-Once you get out of the writing habit, intertia can make it easy to put your writing off.
+Once you get out of the writing habit, inertia can make it easy to put your writing off.
 So, how to start writing again?

 Remind yourself why you’re writing.